unicodeveloper/laravel-ngsc/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Once Laravel Identify is installed, you need to register the service provider.
+Once Laravel Ngsc is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `Unicodeveloper\Ngsc\NgscServiceProvider::class`